-Trevor & Claire: childminding – the most important career ever
+Trevor and Claire: childminding – the most important career ever

 Trevor and his wife Claire set up Kingwood Childcare in Mid Devon 7 years ago.
 They started as childminders with fourteen children on the books, numbers grew steadily and so they changed their offer to Childcare on Domestic Premises.
 Today they run a successful nursery from purpose built premises with over 320 children, ranging in age from 3 weeks old to those at secondary school, employing many staff.
 Claire has 16 years of early years teaching experience and Trevor became a registered childminder in 2010 when he left his career in the Royal Navy to adopt their son.